canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/medium/q7/QuestionText.md

 - Constructor:
     - A constructor to initialize the **speedLimit** and initialize **fine** to 250.

+You need to add the following items:
+- Methods:
-Create the method **issueTicket** that takes an int which is the current speed and return an `int` that is the fine needed to be paid for the input speed.
+    - Create the method **issueTicket** that takes an int which is the current speed and return an `int` that is the fine needed to be paid for the input speed.